open-telemetry/opentelemetry.io/content/en/docs/contributing/localization.md

 To start a new localization for the OpenTelemetry website, [raise an issue](https://github.com/open-telemetry/opentelemetry.io/issues/) to share your interest to contribute.
-Tag all other individuals, that are willing to write and review translations in the language you want to add.
+Tag all other individuals that are willing to write and review translations in the language you want to add.
 You need at least two potential contributors, three would be ideal.
 Include the following task list in your issue as well: